-Trade receivables before provision for impairment of US\$2,967,000, as included in the consolidated financial statements as at 31 December 2017, amounted to US\$80,783,000.
-The determination as to whether a trade receivable is impaired involved management judgement.
-Specific factors that management considered included the aging of the balance, location of customers, existence of disputes, recent historical payment patterns and other relevant information concerning the creditworthiness of counterparties.
-There were also judgements required in determining whether a provision for impairment was required either for a specific transaction or for a customer's balance overall.
+Trade receivables before provision for expected credit losses of US\$2,659,000, as included in the consolidated financial statements as at 31 December 2018, amounted to US\$85,014,000.
+The determination as to how much expected credit losses is estimated and provided involved management judgement.
+Specific factors that management considered included the ageing of the balance, locations of customers, existence of disputes, recent historical payment patterns, subsequent settlements and other relevant information concerning the creditworthiness of counterparties.
+There were also estimations required in assessing the correlation between historical observed default rates, forecast economic conditions and expected credit losses.

-Relevant disclosures are included in notes 3 and 19 to the consolidated financial statements for the year ended 31 December 2017.
+Relevant disclosures are included in notes 3 and 19 to the consolidated financial statements for the year ended 31 December 2018.